 Enjoy your stay or your holidays in Normandy to participate in the many celebrations and celebrate the freedom.

-On the occasion of the 75th anniversary of the D-Day, come and take part in the commemorations in tribute to the numerous civilian and military victims and attend the festive events for the peace found around Saint Vaast la Hougue from May 25 to June 16, 2019 as part of D-Day Festival Normandy.
+On the occasion of the 76th anniversary of the D-Day, come and take part in the commemorations in tribute to the numerous civilian and military victims and attend the festive events for the peace found around Saint Vaast la Hougue in June 2020 as part of D-Day Festival Normandy.

 Located on the east coast of the North Cotentin, the port of St Vaast, 300 meters from the campsite, was the first French port released by the allies on June 21, 1944.
 Due to its geographical position just north of Utah-Beach, he allowed the delivery of supplies for the allied troops.